Form 1040, Schedule C, Form 1065, Form 1120 or 1120S? What’s the right answer for your business?

 Remember, knowing which tax return to file for your business isn’t the same thing as knowing how to properly prepare that tax return.

-If you’re looking for someone to do the taxes for your small business this year, I am accepting a limited number of new clients.
+If you’re looking for someone who can help you identify and implement effective tax strategies for your business, and file the right tax return, I am accepting a limited number of new clients.